After years of holding vigil, an ode to an evolutionary love affair between plant and bee, mediated by a neurotoxin

 All parts of death camas—including bulbs, leaves, stalks and pollen—carry zygacine, a potent alkaloid that is toxic to humans and animals, and nearly all pollinators.

-Yet one bee evolved to thrive on it: the elusive death camas miner bee—one of more than 500 species of bees indigenous to BC.
+Yet one bee evolved to thrive on this toxic plant: the elusive death camas miner bee—one of more than 500 species of bees indigenous to BC.

-Death camas features heavily in the opening sequence of our short film Nature Girl (2025), made with my friend Candace Campo, shíshálh knowledge keeper, artist and founder of Indigenous tourism company Talaysay Tours.
+Death camas features heavily in the opening sequence of my short film Nature Girl (2025), a collaboration with my friend Candace Campo, shíshálh knowledge keeper, artist and founder of Indigenous tourism company Talaysay Tours.

-While filming death camas meadows in spring 2023 and 2024, I was hoping a bee would reveal themselves, but to no avail.
+While spending time filming death camas meadows in spring 2023 and 2024, I was hoping a bee would finally reveal themselves, but to no avail.

 It felt like holding vigil for a ghost pollinator, buzzing at the edge of science and memory.

-Many specialty pollinators in the Coast Salish region are at risk from habitat loss and climate change impacts, including pathogens.
+Many specialty pollinators in the Coast Salish region are at risk from habitat loss and climate change impacts, including a rise in pollinator pathogens.

 I couldn’t help but wonder: How are death camas miner bees faring?